-Tex The most important theme emerged by the analysis of data is the need to work on pedagogical structure and design.
-In particular the main focus underlined are: the networking about association, the teacher training and supervision, the material resources, and the involvement in the process.
+The most important theme emerged by the analysis of data is the need to work on pedagogical structure and design.
+In particular the main focus underlined are: Networking with association, Teacher training and Teacher supervision, Material resources, and Involvement in the process.
 In Chart 32 there is the visual representation of the occurrence of the five categories clustered in the Pedagogical and structural plan theme.